EngineerTheWay/portfolio/src/content/projects/portfolio.md

 - Simplified **header and footer**, keeping only GitHub and LinkedIn for a cleaner professional focus.
 - A **brand-aligned color scheme and custom icons** to match my personal identity.

-A full breakdown of all customizations can be found below.
+A full breakdown of all customizations can be found below. <br><br>

----
+### 🚀 Deployment & Hosting
+This portfolio is deployed on **Cloudflare Pages** for fast, secure edge delivery.
+The workflow is fully automated by Cloudflare:
+- Source code is managed on **GitHub**.
+- Cloudflare runs the **Astro build pipeline** on each push to `main` using wrangler.
+- Final builds are cached and served worldwide via Cloudflare’s CDN.

+This setup provides continuous deployment, reliable uptime, and quick iteration without manual redeploy steps.

 ### <br> ✨ Branding & Design
-- Custom **brand-aligned dark theme** with accent gradients.
+- Customized dark and light themes with brand accurate accent gradients.
 - Added custom **SVG logos** for Power Automate, Excel, SharePoint, Jira, etc.
 - Integrated icons directly into **project cards** and **project detail pages**.
-- Improved **button spacing & margins** for aesthetics.
+- Improved **button spacing & margins** for some aesthetic components.

 <br>